sakaki-/gentoo-on-rpi-64bit/README.md

 * The image uses the RPi3/4's hardware random number generator to feed `/dev/random` (via `sys-apps/rng-tools`); see [these notes](https://github.com/sakaki-/genpi64-overlay/tree/master/sys-boot/rpi3-64bit-firmware) for further details.

-* As a (limited, 64-bit) build of `media-libs/raspberrypi-userland` is included, you can use `vcgencmd` etc. Note however that MMAL and OpenMAX IL features are *not* currently supported (this is an issue for *all* 64-bit OS on the RPi3/4 at present, please see [here](https://forums.gentoo.org/viewtopic-p-8106974.html#8106974),  [here](https://github.com/raspberrypi/userland/issues/460) and [here](https://www.raspberrypi.org/forums/viewtopic.php?p=1433757#p1433757)).
+* As a (limited, 64-bit) build of `media-libs/raspberrypi-userland` is included, you can use `vcgencmd` etc. As of version 1.5.2 of the image, this includes support for MMAL (including bundled tools such as `raspivid` and `raspicam`), although OpenMAX-IL is not yet supported from a 64-bit userland.

 * If you wish to share files on a network with Windows boxes, please note that `net-fs/samba` is bundled as of version 1.2.2 of the image.
 To configure and activate it, please see e.g. [these notes](https://forums.gentoo.org/viewtopic-p-8215174.html#8215174).